NETWORK OPERATING SYSTEMS

 NOS 120 - Linux/UNIX Single User

 This course develops the necessary skills for students to develop both GUI and command line skills for using and customizing a Linux workstation.
 Topics include Linux file system and access permissions, GNOME Interface, VI editor, X Window System expression pattern matching, I/O redirection, network and printing utilities.
 Upon completion, students should be able to customize and use Linux systems for command line requirements and desktop productivity roles.
+A course fee is required.
 (Offered fall semester)

 NOS 130 - Windows Single User